-Magnus loves markets, and since we first learned there was a market not too far from the hotel he has been lobbying constantly for us to go there.
+Magnus loves markets, and since we first learned of the existence of a market not too far from the hotel he has been lobbying constantly for us to go there.
 So after breakfast we did.
 It was a fifteen minute walk to Plaza Pesquero, and even at 9 am it was already scorching hot outside.
 Our weather thus far has been simply perfect and we were granted the heat and sunshine we were so hoping for.

 Instead of walking back on the main road, we decided to try and sneak into the Playa Costa Verde resort across the street so that we could make the return journey via the beach.
 But as we stepped into the lobby, a guard immediately noticed we were wearing the wrong colour of wrist bracelets and kicked us out, but in a most friendly manner.
 So Ana and I walked back along the road, but the kids hitched a ride with one of the horse and buggy operators that trot tourists around the area.
 The horses are not just for tourists; the locals use horses as a primary mode of transportation and you see them everywhere.